a-s2024/GSE21942-10Gene-DE-Stats/README.md

 - Differential expression analysis conducted using the limma package, which applies linear models and empirical Bayes moderation to estimate expression differences
 - Visualizations (volcano plot and bar plot) generated with ggplot2 to illustrate statistical significance and fold changes for the selected genes

+## Project Aim
+This project aims to provide a clear and practical understanding of how differential expression analysis works in bioinformatics using a manageable subset of data.
+By focusing on 10 genes, the project simplifies complex data and highlights the interpretation of essential statistical outputs and visualizations, making it ideal for beginners and for educational purposes.

 ## Key Statistical Measures Explained

 ### logFC (Log Fold Change)